mongodb/ASP_example/example_processors/README.md

 ### race_leaderboard_changestreams
 Like the race_leaderboard but designed for Change Stream Sources

+### reservationUpdater
+Example application that manages passenger lists based on reservation actions of passenger

 ### simple_solar
 Uses the built in solar data source to perform validation filtering of iot solar devices, and windowing of the average wattage created before updating devices in a Mongo Collection

+### streamingAtlasDeletes / sinkTTLDeletes.js
+Using soft deletes (setting document field to true) and partial TTL indexes on a collection to delete records

+### streamingAtlasDeletes / sourceTTLDeletes.js
+Using change streams and getting delete change events from a collection with a TTL index

+### streamingJoins / windowJoins.js
+Ways of joining together event documents in a window to access fields

+### streamingJoins / leftrightwindow.js
+Using a reducer to join 2 event documents completely together without accessing specific fields

 ### superdoc
 Two processors that work together to handle creation and updates, or deletes.
 The processors read the change stream $source of an entire database and output to a target collection a super document where each field of the document is the collection name it came from.
 Deletes work to detect that the source collection has deleted the document and removes it from the respective super document.